Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/01b_TimeSeriesDatabases.md

 - *Fields*
     Values specified to be written to the time series database.
 Fields are mandatory.

+- *ID*
+    Time series database identification number.
+The ID number is automatically assigned by the system.

 - *CronLine*
     CronLine defined in time series group to which the time series database has been assigned.
 This column is empty if the **N/A** option has been selected, that is, if the time series database has not been assigned to any group.